Technigo/project-mongo-api/README.md

 The first endpoint /releases accept filters via query parameterers but, because of the data structure, I could not reproduce the same query params for this endpoint as in the previous project.
 Instead, I challenged myself by creating 2 additional collections (types and artists) and referencing to them in the main collection releases.
 I created 2 separate endpoints (/types and /artists) for these new collections.

-To compensate the limitations of the query params in /releases, I created additional endpoints using mongoose's aggregate functions $unwind, $lookup and $match:
+To compensate the limitations of the query params in /releases, I created additional endpoints using Mongoose's aggregate functions $unwind, $lookup and $match:
 - /releases/artist/:artist to return a collection of releases with an artist name containing the specified word(s)
 - /releases/title/:title to return a collection of releases with a title containing the specified word(s)
 - /releases/type/:type to return a collection of releases with a type containing the specified word(s)